acacereswright/acacereswright.github.io/work.md

 #### Teaching Assistant, University of British Columbia.
 January 2020 - December 2020.

 I worked as a teaching assitant for CPSC 210: Software Construction for three semesters.
 The primary aspects of my job were holding office hours, running labratories, and mentoring a group of roughly 30 students each semester while they developed a personal projects.
+Topics covered in the course included topics such as class inheritence, exception handling, testing, as well as design patterns such as the observer and iterator.